ACUTE TRIALS:

 DISCOVERY: This is a prospective, multi-center, observational, nested-cohort study.
 A total of 8,000 patients hospitalized at the DISCOVERY clinical sites with acute-onset AIS, ICH or aSAH and no history of dementia will be enrolled.
 All participants will undergo baseline screening for evidence of pre-stroke dementia.
 Those who pass baseline screening will complete a blood draw and a series of cognitive and functional assessments at baseline.
 In addition, some participants will also undergo brain MRI scanning, comprehensive cognitive assessment batteries and longitudinal blood collection.

-Coordinator: Kaylin and Lexy
+Coordinator: Lexy

 PRESTA – A double-blind, randomized-controlled, phase 2 clinical trial of amantadine (100 mg twice daily or 100 mg once daily if 65 or older) versus placebo for promoting recovery in patients with ischemic or hemorrhagic stroke.
 Over 1 year at 3 sites, 60 patients will be enrolled.
 Subjects will be followed for 3 months to establish feasibility and tolerability.
 We aim to test the hypothesis that this medication is tolerable for post-stroke patients.
 We also hypothesize it will increase patient’s subjective sense of improvement.
 In addition, we plan to assess objective measures of improvement on various validated motor, cognitive, and mood scales.
 This trial addresses an important unmet therapeutic need.